 About the Roundtables

-The LafargeHolcim Roundtables for Sustainable Construction “Re-materializing Construction” are a series of workshops positioned to discuss content, choreography and potential outcomes of the LafargeHolcim Forum for Sustainable Construction “Re-materializing Construction” to be held at the American University in Cairo (AUC), Egypt on April 4-6, 2019.
+The LafargeHolcim Roundtables for Sustainable Construction “Re-materializing Construction” are a series of workshops positioned to discuss content, choreography and potential outcomes of the LafargeHolcim Forum for Sustainable Construction “Re-materializing Construction” to be held at the American University in Cairo (AUC), Egypt from April 4 to 6, 2019.

 The Roundtables devised a clear agenda in preparation for the Forum.
 The first Roundtable was organized in collaboration with MIT at Endicott House in Dedham-Boston (2014), the second hosted by ETH Zurich at the Werner Oechslin Library in Einsiedeln, Switzerland (2015), and the third was hosted by Werner Sobek at the Institute for Lightweight Structures & Conceptual Design (ILEK) at the University of Stuttgart, Germany (2018).